 Lighting for Literacy (LFL) is a humanitarian project for youth providing an educational pathway through math, science, and engineering.
 It is a joint venture between Los Gatos United Methodist Church and Los Gatos Morning Rotary, founded in 2012 by Doug McNeil and Jess Salem.
 Lighting kits are installed at our UMVIM mission site in Colonet, Mexico each Spring.
-Through community partnerships, lights have reached homes, schools and orphanages in India and Africa, as well.
+Through community partnerships, lights have also reached homes, schools and orphanages in multiple countries around the world.

 - By creating solutions for underserved countries youth experience Rotary’s motto, “Service Above Self” and fulfill the UMC’s mission “to transform the world”

 - City of Monte Sereno City Council Commendation

 - Bishop’s Award, California-Nevada Annual Conference of UMC

 Doug McNeil and Jesse Salem received the Jefferson Award and was featured on KPIX news.